lagom/lagom/docs/manual/scala/gettingstarted/Installation.md

 ## sbt

-Lagom requires at least sbt 0.13.5, but if you want to create new projects using Lagom's supplied templates, you'll need at least sbt 0.13.13, which contains the sbt `new` command.
-(You'll need 0.13.13 to follow the steps in this getting started documentation.)
+Lagom recommends sbt 1.x.

 sbt can be downloaded from [here](https://www.scala-sbt.org/download.html), while instructions for installing it can be found [here](https://www.scala-sbt.org/release/docs/Setup.html)

-To check which version of sbt you are using, run `sbt sbt-version` from the command line.
+To check which version of sbt you are using, run `sbt sbtVersion` from the command line.
 The console messages should look similar to the following :

 ```
-[info] Set current project to example (in build file:/home/example/)
+[info] Set current project to example (in build file:/home/alice/)
-[info] 0.13.13
+[info] 1.1.4
 ```

 ## Proxy setup